TrentonZero/trentonzero.github.io/_posts/2021-04-20-she-will-be-there.md

 "It's Saturday, Mr. Gibbons.
 Church is on Sunday."

-For a moment, he stood there, mouth moving silently (a symptom of dementia) before answering.
+For a moment he stood there, mouth moving silently (a symptom of dementia,) before answering.

 "I want to go to church.
 I want to pray for my wife."